IsaFoL/IsaFoL/Functional_Ordered_Resolution_Prover/README.md

-# Formalization of Bachmair and Ganzinger's Simple Ordered Resolution Prover #
+# A Verified Functional Implementation of Bachmair and Ganzinger's Ordered Resolution Prover #

-[This directory](https://bitbucket.org/isafol/isafol/src/master/Ordered_Resolution_Prover/) contains an ongoing Isabelle formalization of Sections 3 and 4 of Bachmair and Ganzinger's "Resolution Theorem Proving" (Chapter 2 of Volume 1 of _The Handbook of Automated Reasoning_, up to Section 4.3).
+[This directory](https://bitbucket.org/isafol/isafol/src/master/Functional_Ordered_Resolution_Prover/) contains an ongoing Isabelle verification of a functional implementation of the ordered resolution prover presented in Section~4.3 of Bachmair and Ganzinger's "Resolution Theorem Proving" (Chapter 2 of Volume 1 of _The Handbook of Automated Reasoning_).

-The repository version of Isabelle is necessary to process the theory files.
+Isabelle2017 is necessary to process the theory files.

 ## Authors ##